EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-4. Open the `DataController` class and add the following code for returning the queried active alert data through HTTP.
+4. Open the `DataController` class and add the following codes for returning the queried active alert data through HTTP:

    ```
    @RequestMapping("/battery/alerts")